techpiyushjoshi/techpiyushjoshi/README.md

 Aspiring Data Scientist and Technical Writer with hands on experience in Machine Learning and Data Analysis.
 Eager to learn and solve new challenging problems in Data Science.
 NTSE and KVPY Scholar, Indian National Mathematics Olymipad (INMO) qualified .
 - Experience in Functional, Procedural and Object-Oriented Programming styles of Python and JavaScript.
-- In depth understanding of Python and its various libraries for data processing and data modelling
+- In depth understanding of Python, R and its various libraries for data processing and data modelling
 - Interned at data science roles in various domains like Healthcare, e-Commerce, Edtech

 * 🌍  I'm based in city of Indore, Madhya Pradesh, India, World